dodev/lmr/README.md

 Quick Start
 ===

-The simplest use case is just using LMR as a tool to require relative to your project root:
+The simplest use case is just using LMR as a tool to require relative to your project root.

 Install it:
 ```
 npm i lrm